W427697/Discord-/MIGRATION.md

 The full list of packages that Storybook's manager bundler makes available for addons is here: https://github.com/storybookjs/storybook/blob/next/code/lib/ui/src/globals/types.ts

 Addons in the manager will no longer be bundled together anymore, which means that if 1 fails, it doesn't break the whole manager.
-Each addons is imported into the manager as an ESM module that's bundled separately.
+Each addon is imported into the manager as an ESM module that's bundled separately.

 #### start-storybook / build-storybook binaries removed